paracetamol951/caisse-enregistreuse-mcp-server/README.md

 Imagine your cash register understanding your sentences, executing your commands, and analyzing your reports — without a single click.
 With this intelligent gateway, the **free-cash-register.net** software becomes compatible with ChatGPT, Claude, and n8n, transforming your interactions into concrete actions.
-Just say “record an order for two coffees at table 4” or “show me the invoice for order 125” — and it’s done.
+Just say "record an order for two coffees at table 4" or "show me the invoice for order 125" — and it's done.

-You can also ask “what’s my revenue for this week?” or “who are my best customers on Tuesdays?”.
+You can also ask "what's my revenue for this week?" or "who are my best customers on Tuesdays?".
 Your favorite assistant communicates directly with your cash register and responds instantly.
 This is a new way to run your business: smoother, faster, and incredibly natural.
 Your **voice becomes your interface**, and your **assistant becomes your new coworker**.